alexkademan/wfca/home.md

 ## Industry Excellence

-The Wisconsin Finishing Contractors Association is Wisconsin's premier association of union finishers.
-Our members are focused and committed to providing the best in training, produce quality workmanship and create safe worksite environments.
+The Wisconsin Finishing Contractors Association is Wisconsin's premier association of finishing contractors.
+WFCA members strive to provide their clients with the highest quality workmanship through market based competitive bids in all areas of the finishing disciplines.

-W.F.C.A. encourages members to develop their employees, win work and deliver that work safely, ethically, and profitably.
+WFCA members are state certified professionals.
+Assuring you've chosen the right company for your job.